 You’ll use a medium-coarse grind, but not too medium is the best option.
 Think table salt consistency and don’t forget to rinse the filter beforehand!

 Before you leave: French Press VS Pour Over?

-There are some significant differences to the both types of brewers.
-Essentially, your final decision which one to pick depends on your preferences, your lifestyle, and your will to experiment.
+As you can see above, there is some significant difference between french press and pour-over.
+Essentially, your final decision on which one to pick depends on your preferences, your lifestyle, and your will to experiment.

 If you’re in for a rich and strong coffee that’s bold and isn’t afraid to hide it, go for French press and this coffee maker, which is great for beginners.
 It’ll wake you on a lazy Saturday morning and allow you more flexibility.

-On the other hand, if you’re in it for more than just a tasty cup, pour over is probably your cup of tea, with Chemex the most popular brewer.
+On the other hand, if you’re in it for more than just a tasty cup, pour-over is probably your brew of choice.
 While it’s not for the faint of heart (learning curve and all that), a pour-over will give you the freedom of brewing amount without anything gritty in the final cup.

-Make no mistake, both of these methods and brewers are affordable, produce delicious coffee, and allow you to take the brewing process to a whole new level.
+Make no mistake, no matter which of the two (pour-over coffee vs french press) you choose, both brewers and methods are affordable, produce delicious coffee, and allow you to take the brewing process to a whole new level.